Masamune-kun's Revenge: Characters

 Neko is a frail girl who comes from a wealthy family.
-She transferred to the school that Masamune is attending in the second manga volume and confessed her love soon afterward.
+She transferred to the school that Masamune is attending and confessed her love soon afterward.
 Masamune rejects her feelings but she continues to support his choices.
 It is later revealed that Neko also used to be chubby and that she had fallen in love with him when they were children.
 Neko confronts Masamune with this info that he had forgotten when he starts doubting his feelings towards Aki.
 She tells him that she has also fallen in love with the person "that he is now".
 Due to her habit of not wearing any panties, Aki and Yoshino nicknamed her the "Commando Princess".
 On White Day, Neko tempts Aki to break up with Masamune, but despite learning about Neko's knowledge of Masamune's revenge she continues to pursue him anyway.